What Is a Special Enrollment Period for Medicare in Florida? (2026 Guide)

 To your health,

 We do not offer every plan available in your area.
-Currently we represent organizations which offer products in your area.
+Currently we represent 14 organizations which offer 50+ plans in your area.
 Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Program (SHIP) to get information on all of your options.
+This communication is not affiliated with or endorsed by the federal Medicare program or any government agency.

 Comments